Entry Details: Photographer of the Year 2017

 -Judging will commence at the beginning of May 2017.

--On 13 May 2017 fifteen finalists as chosen by our judges will be displayed as a photographic portfolio in that week’s edition of Africa Geographic’s online magazine.
+-On 19 May 2017, twenty-six (26) finalists, as chosen by our judges, will be displayed as a photographic portfolio in that week’s edition of Africa Geographic’s online magazine.

 -The winners, category finalists and certain selected images will be featured in the Africa Geographic’s 2017 Yearbook – a celebration of all that was good in Africa for that year.